 is not used for administrative or case management-related reasons.

-If a reconsideration is not requested, Workforce Solutions Office staff is required to monitor good cause monthly, and the SNAP E&T Program Detail must be left open in TWIST and new information entered (as needed) into TWIST Counselor Notes (see A-205 Request for Reconsideration).
+If a reconsideration is not requested, Workforce Solutions Office staff is required to monitor good cause monthly and enter new information into WorkInTexas.com, as appropriate.

-Workforce Solutions Office staff may use Service Code 91–Determined Good Cause when good cause has been approved for SNAP recipients not engaged in any other SNAP E&T activity.

 ABAWDs who have been granted good cause do not accrue countable months.
-For good cause actions in TWIST, refer to B-404.

 A-400: Temporary Interruption